 It’s important to consumers that brands and companies are socially conscious.
 This sometimes means that you’ll have an idea for an ad that’s political and takes a stand on a particular side of an issue.
 This can be a great way to increase brand awareness and connect with your audience over current, relevant topics.
 However, make sure you’re taking a stand in a way that’s not rude or insensitive.
 If you’re taking a stand on a hot-button issue, make sure your ad doesn’t exploit the side you’re standing for.
 People who care about the issue may perceive your ad as hijacking their issue to sell a product and it may backfire.

 When Pepsi used model and celebrity Kendall Jenner in an ad featuring street protesters, the ad received intense backlash on the Internet.
-If you haven't seen it, the ad that aired last year features street protesters.
 Various young people - among them is Jenner - are shown leaving their lives to join the protests.
 The climax of the ad is Jenner handing a Pepsi to a police officer, who then drinks it.

 The backlash on the Internet was swift.
 Many felt that the well-meaning ad failed to reflect the brevity of real protests that have been on the rise.
 In subsequent statements, Pepsi and Jenner expressed regret over the ad.
 The ad was pulled shortly after it aired.

 While Pepsi intended to make an inspiring ad that used a current, relevant, and divisive issue, many believe that their decision to use a serious issue that has resulted in multiple deaths on both sides in order to sell their product was in poor taste.
 When deciding if and when to get political or choosing a stance to take, it's important to do your research and ensure that this issue or stance is one that you want your brand to be aligned with .